-In support of the launch of the 988 suicide prevention and crisis hotline, Audacy is providing public service announcements in English and Spanish, which can be previewed and download using the links below.
+In support of the 988 suicide prevention and crisis hotline, Audacy is providing public service announcements in English and Spanish, which can be previewed and download using the links below.

 988, America’s suicide prevention and mental health crisis lifeline.
 The Substance Abuse and Mental Health Services Administration is providing a partner toolkit to ensure there is a clear understanding about what 988 is and how it will work.View the Toolkit

 Save.org and Cisco have joined forces to support journalists and content creators to reduce the risk of suicide contagion that happens when reporting best practices are not followed.View the Tool